Intermodalics/pickit-docs/docs/robot-integrations/hanwha/index.rst

 IP configuration
 ~~~~~~~~~~~~~~~~

-To allow communication between Pickit and the HCR controller both must have an IP address in the same subnet.
+To allow communication between Pickit and the HCR controller, both must have an IP address in the same subnet.

-By default, the Pickit ROBOT connection (the Ethernet port on the Pickit processor labeled ROBOT) is configured to have the following static IP address:  **169.254.5.180** with a subnet mask of **255.255.0.0**.
+By default, the Pickit ROBOT connection (Ethernet port on the Pickit processor labeled ROBOT) is configured to have the static IP address **169.254.5.180** with a subnet mask of **255.255.0.0**.

-Set the IP address of the controller preferably to **169.254.5.182** which is an IP address in the same subnet as the Pickit IP and set the subnet mask to **255.255.255.0** via :guilabel:`SW Configuration` → :guilabel:`Network Setting`:
+Set the IP address of the controller preferably to **169.254.5.182**, which is an IP address in the same subnet as the Pickit IP, and set the subnet mask to **255.255.255.0** via :guilabel:`SW Configuration` → :guilabel:`Network Setting`:

 .. image:: /assets/images/robot-integrations/hanwha/network-settings-1.png